Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

   - _`windowsAdminUsername`_ - Client Windows VM Administrator username
   - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
   - _`logAnalyticsWorkspaceName`_ - Name for the ArcBox Log Analytics workspace
-  - _`flavor`_ - Use the value "DevOps" to specify that you want to deploy the Devops flavor of ArcBox
+  - _`flavor`_ - Use the value _"DevOps"_ to specify that you want to deploy this specific flavor of ArcBox
   - _`resourceTags`_ - Tags to assign for all ArcBox resources
   - _`namingPrefix`_ - The naming prefix for the nested virtual machines and all Azure resources deployed.
 The maximum length for the naming prefix is 7 characters,example if the value is _Contoso_: `Contoso-Win2k19`
   - _`deployBastion`_ - Set to _`true`_ if you want to use Azure Bastion to connect to _ArcBox-Client_